Mazda CX-5 interior

 You get a 7.0-inch touchscreen infotainment system on every Mazda CX-5.
 It comes with satellite navigation and is relatively easy to read on the move, even in bright sunlight.

-Inputting a postcode is relatively easy but you’ll have to lean forward to reach the touchscreen because it’s mounted way up on the dashboard.
+You’ll have to lean forward to reach the touchscreen because it’s mounted way up on the dashboard.
 The maps are fairly clear and the directions are easy to follow but you don’t get a handy second screen nestled between the dials to remind you of approaching turnings like in the Skoda Kodiaq.